microsoft/CSEDevOps/Zap/README.md

 The list of failures (currently under "NUnit Test Run) are expandable links.
 Clicking on each will open details to the right which can guide the team to fixing the issues found.

 ![vulnerability drill-down](https://raw.githubusercontent.com/microsoft/CSEDevOps/master/Zap/docs/images/scan-results-drill-down.png)

+#### Other Reporting Options

+Other reporting options will be added to the extension.
+The HTML & JSON report will remain and offer the flexibility for parsing and publishing customer reports as above using the approach that works best for your team and project.